-1) Field playability due to rain or other inclement weather is determined by the Borough of Madison and Madison Little League.
+- Field playability due to rain or other inclement weather is determined by the Borough of Madison and Madison Little League.
 Field availability is typically announced by email by 3:00 PM on weekdays and 7:15 AM on weekends.
 Managers and Coaches are required to abide by these determinations.
-No Manager or Coach is permitted to attempt to make field playable that has been declared unplayable by the Borough or the League.

-2) If rain (without thunder and lightning) occurs close game time, use your best judgment to determine the playability of the field.
-Once the plate conference has occurred, the umpire determines the playability of the field and can suspend play if s/he believes that field conditions are unsafe.
+No Manager or Coach is permitted to attempt to make field playable that has been declared unplayable by the Borough or the League. - 2) If rain (without thunder and lightning) occurs close game time, use your best judgment to determine the playability of the field.
+Once the plate conference has occurred, the umpire is in charge of determining the playability of the field, and can suspend play if s/he believes that field conditions have become unsafe.

-H) Umpires
+I) Umpires